benaston/NState/readme.md

 	Assert.That(bug.CurrentState, Is.TypeOf<BugState.Open>()); //true

 	//act
-	bug.Assign("example@example.com", out TransitionActionStatus); //triggers a transition of the state machine
+	bug.Assign("example@example.com", out transitionActionStatus); //triggers a transition of the state machine

 	//assert
 	Assert.That(bug.CurrentState, Is.TypeOf<BugState.Assigned>()); //true
-	Assert.That(TransitionActionStatus, Is.EqualTo(TransitionActionStatus.Success)); //true
+	Assert.That(transitionActionStatus, Is.EqualTo(TransitionActionStatus.Success)); //true
 	Assert.That(bug.AssigneeEmail, Is.EqualTo("example@example.com")); //true

 	//act